240408-JavaReactAWS/Donald-Savannah/README.md

 - All interactions between a User and the API should happen via HTTP Requests.
 Using a tool like Postman will allow you to set up these requests.

-- All data should be stored in a SQL Database using an in-memory H2 database for data persistance.
+- All data should be stored in a SQL Database using PostgreSQL for data persistance.

     - As a user, I can add a pet
     - As a user, I can view all pets